Experiencing one of the following problems:

 A brief overview of the air suspension

-The suspension on Mercedes-Benz cars equipped with air suspension is controlled by the Air Suspension Control Unit (N51).
-The driver can select the driving mode, switching between Comfort and different Sport modes.
+The Air Suspension Control Unit controls the suspension on Mercedes-Benz cars equipped with air suspension (N51).
+The driver can select the driving mode, switching between Comfort and Sport modes.
 The vehicle level is continually monitored and readjusted whenever there is a difference of more than +/- 20 mm.
 The suspension will also adapt to the road conditions and the driving style.
-At the vehicle reaches over 40 mph, the car lowers so that the center of gravity is closer to the ground, therefore improving handling, cornering, reducing drag, vehicle lift, and rollover risk.
-This sophisticated system makes you feel like floating when you ride a Mercedes-Benz until the airlift suspension fails.
+When the vehicle reaches over 40 mph, the car lowers so that the center of gravity is closer to the ground, improving handling, cornering, reducing drag, vehicle lift, and rollover risk.
+This sophisticated system makes you feel like you are floating while riding a Mercedes-Benz until the airlift suspension fails.

 First, let’s look at some of the warning signs and symptoms of airmatic suspension problems.
-On the instrument cluster you will get two messages.
-The first is the Air Suspension Failure, Visit Workshop, and the second is more critical offten shown in red: STOP VEHICLE TOO LOW.
+On the instrument cluster, you will get two messages.
+The first is the Air Suspension Failure, Visit Workshop, and the second is the more critical, often shown in red: STOP VEHICLE TOO LOW.

 “AIRMATIC VISIT WORKSHOP!” message on the instrument cluster.

 This is typically an electrical fault.
-You will need an OBD II scanner such as Star Diagnostic or iCarsoft MB II to read the fault codes.
+You will need an OBD II scanner, such as the YOUCANIC full system scanner, to read the fault codes.

-Once you scan the car you may get fault codes.
-For example, you will get C1324-001 or C1325-001 which mean a communication or fault is present by the solenoid valves in assembly Y53 ( rear axle damping valve unit).
-It could also be that there is a discontinuity problem with any of the air suspensions components.
-This will difficult to track down without a scanner.
+Once you scan the car, you may get fault codes.
+For example, you will get C1324-001 or C1325-001, which means the solenoid valves in assembly Y53 ( rear axle damping valve unit) present a communication or fault.
+There could also be a discontinuity problem with any of the air suspension components.
+This will challenge us to track down without a scanner.

 “AIRMATIC STOP, CAR TOO LOW!”

 This message may be scary.
 Don’t panic!
-Note that the car in most cases will drop too much and you will not be able to drive it.
-If the air suspension has collapsed, unfortunately the car will not be drivable at all.
+Note that the car, in most cases, will drop too much, and you will not be able to drive it.
+Unfortunately, if the air suspension collapses, the car will not be drivable.

 What are the most common failures?

-Summary of the most common problems with Mercedes-Benz air suspension systems, DIY solutions are provided in the next section:
+A summary of the most common problems with Mercedes-Benz air suspension systems and DIY solutions is provided in the next section:

-- Air suspension compressor Failed (Easy DIY repair, Average cost $200) The air suspension compressor does just that, generates compressed air.
+- The air suspension compressor Failed (Easy DIY repair, Average cost of $200).
+The air suspension compressor does just that, generating compressed air.
 It fills up all the air struts, and it can fail.
-They either seize up, fail to produce the required pressure or the brushes inside them wear out.
+They either seize up, fail to produce the required pressure, or the brushes inside them wear out.
 In the next section, we will show you how to check if the air suspension compressor is the problem.
-Sometimes it could be a just a $5 faulty relay that may prevent the air suspension compressor from running.
+Sometimes it could be just a $5 faulty relay that may prevent the air suspension compressor from running.

 - Failed Air Strut The air struts leaking is a very common problem.
-They end up developing a leak at the mastic at the top of the strut.
+They develop a leak at the mastic at the top of the strut.
 Below we show you how to test your air struts for leaks.
-When the seal in the strut degrades it no longer provides the isolation required and a leak starts.
-If a major leak has developed, you may even hear a hissing sound from the wheel housing area.
+When the seal in the strut degrades, it no longer provides the isolation required, and a leak starts.
+If a significant leak has developed, you may hear a hissing sound from the wheel housing area.
 The whole front or rear of the car will drop down, even when only one of the struts is defective.
-The car will drop more on one side, typically on the side of the leaking air strut.
+The vehicle will drop more on one side, typically on the side of the leaking air strut.

 - Faulty relay or Blown Fuse The air suspension compressor relay is known to fail.
-It could either not engage the air suspension compressor at all or even worse keep it engaged for longer that required.
-If the air suspension compressor is kept engaged for too long, it can get damaged.
-There is the chance of a blown fuse for the air compressor pump.
-You can replace the fuse with a new one but if it keeps on blowing you have another issue, usually pointing at the air compressor pump / motor.
-For example on the Mercedes-Benz S-Class W220, there is a air compressor relay and fuse 32 on the fuse box located on the passenger side of the engine compartment.
+It could either not engage the air suspension compressor at all or, even worse, keep it engaged longer than required.
+It can get damaged if the air suspension compressor is kept engaged for too long.
+There is a chance of a blown fuse for the air compressor pump.
+You can replace the Fuse with a new one, but if it keeps blowing, you have another issue, usually pointing at the air compressor pump/motor.
+For example, the Mercedes-Benz S-Class W220 has an air compressor relay and fuse 32 on the fuse box on the passenger side of the engine compartment.
 Here is a picture that shows where they are located.

 - Valve block leaking The main problem with the valve block is that the solenoid valves may leak air back to the compressor or the central air reservoir.
-This can cause the vehicle to not maintain the ride height required.
-If you need help with troubleshooting the airmatic valve assembly watch this video.
+This can cause the vehicle not to maintain the ride height required.
+If you need help troubleshooting the airmatic valve assembly, watch this video.

-- Level sensor is faulty They are located at the rear and front suspension.
-When they stop working the air suspension control unit may no longer be able to recognize the height of the car.
+- The level sensor is faulty.
+They are located at the rear and front suspension.
+The air suspension control unit may no longer recognize the car’s height when they stop working.
 Your Mercedes-Benz will greet you with a warning message on the dash related to the airmatic failure.
-The car height may be correct and the car still rides fine, it’s just that the computer doesn’t know that.
+The car height may be correct, and the car still rides fine; it’s just that the computer doesn’t know that.

 - Brass valves at the top of the strut.
-Leaking due to the metal on metal fitting between the brass valve and the strut connection.
+It was leaking due to the metal on the metal fitting between the brass valve and the strut connection.

 Air Suspension Troubleshooting